-Shared memory 273612805 deleted Shared memory 276922374 deleted Shared memory 270270468 deleted free freed shmget error (server) -1
+Shared memory 273612805 deleted Shared memory 276922374 deleted Shared memory 270270468 deleted free freed shmget error (server) -1 sls_detector_get settings settings standard standard is only if correct. undefined or anything else is wrong.

 Note that occasionally if there is a shared memory of a different size (from an older software version), it will return also a line like this: